Nostalgia Full-Size Kegerator

 You want beer, and dammit, you want it now.
 We don’t blame you, but you’ve got to bring enough for the whole wolf pack.
 These are the top eight kegerators we’ve used, abused, (and possibly smashed into on our way out the door), and we couldn’t keep it a secret from you guys any longer.
 Saturday night is approaching, the man of the hour is you, so what are you going to do?
 From coupling, size, taps, the whole shebang, we’re about to break it down for you.

-Our Top Picks Of The Best Kegerators
+The Best Kegerators

 Nostalgia Full-Size Kegerator

 Whether for the home bar or your mate’s Saturday night house party, you get to be the working class hero who brings the kegerator.
-This double tap system enables multiple fill-ups at once, and a guardrail so you won’t see glasses or bottles of hard liquor sliding off the top (then you can yell at your friend for disrespecting the kegerator).
+Nostalgia Full-Size double tap system enables multiple fill-ups at once, and a guardrail so you won’t see glasses or bottles of hard liquor sliding off the top (then you can yell at your friend for disrespecting the kegerator).
 The spring-loaded feature enables you to stand like a one-trick bartender and fill up cups without having to get in anyone’s way.
 Be wary of a few washer connection issues, which seem to arise more often when you’re cleaning rather than using.

 5.1 cubic foot capacity